 Rule 6.
 Warrant of arrest or summons.

-(b) The summons shall inform the defendant of the date, time and courthouse location for the initial appearance or arraignment.
+(b) The summons must inform the defendant of the date, time and courthouse location for the initial appearance or arraignment.
 The summons may be mailed to the defendant's last known address, or served by anyone authorized to serve a summons in a civil action.

 (c) If the defendant is not a corporation, a judge may issue a warrant of arrest instead of a summons if the court finds from the information and any supporting statements or affidavits that: